MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-automated-investigations-remediation.md

 4. Select **Done** when you're finished setting up your device group.

 > [!NOTE]
-> The Automated Investigation option has been removed from the advanced features setting in Defender for Endpoint.
-Automated investigation is now enabled by default for all users.
+> The **Automated Investigation** option has been removed from the advanced features setting in Defender for Endpoint.
+Automated investigation is now enabled by default.

 ## Next steps